Edward FitzGerald (poet): Personal life

+FitzGerald died in his sleep in 1883 and was buried in the graveyard at St Michael's Church in Boulge, Suffolk.

+Visiting Nishapur in 1886, the British artist William Simpson picked up three rose hips from near the tomb of Omar Khayyam and on his return to England gave them to FitzGerald’s publisher, Bernard Quaritch.
+The seeds in turn were successfully cultivated at Kew and a rose cutting later planted on the author's grave.

 Rubáiyát of Omar Khayyam

 Beginning in 1859, FitzGerald authorized four editions (1859, 1868, 1872 and 1879) and there was a fifth posthumous edition (1889) of his translation of the Rubáiyát of Omar Khayyám (رباعیات عمر خیام).
 Three (the first, second, and fifth) differ significantly; the second and third are almost identical, as are the fourth and fifth.
 The first and fifth are reprinted almost equally often, and equally often anthologized.

 Stanza XI above, from the fifth edition, differs from the corresponding stanza in the first edition, wherein it reads: "Here with a Loaf of Bread beneath the bough/A Flask of Wine, a Book of Verse – and Thou".
 Other differences are discernible.
-Stanza XLIX is more well known in its incarnation in the first edition (1859):
+Stanza XLIX is better known in its incarnation in the first edition (1859):

 The fifth edition (1889) of stanza LXIX, with different numbering, is less familiar: "But helpless Pieces of the Game He plays/Upon this Chequer-board of Nights and Days;/Hither and thither moves, and checks, and slays,/And one by one back in the Closet lays."

 FitzGerald's translation of the Rubáiyát is notable for being a work to which allusions are both frequent and ubiquitous.
 It remains popular, but enjoyed its greatest popularity for a century following its publication, wherein it formed part of the wider English literary canon.

-One indicator of the popular status of the Rubáiyát is that, of the 101 stanzas in the poem's fifth edition, the Oxford Dictionary of Quotations (2nd edition) quotes no less than 43 entire stanzas in full, in addition to many individual lines and couplets.
+One indicator of the popular status of the Rubáiyát is that, of the 101 stanzas in the poem's fifth edition, the Oxford Dictionary of Quotations (2nd edition) quotes no fewer than 43 entire stanzas in full, in addition to many individual lines and couplets.
 Stanza LI, also well-known, runs:

 Lines and phrases from the poem have been used as the titles of many literary works, among them Nevil Shute's The Chequer Board, James Michener's The Fires of Spring and Agatha Christie's The Moving Finger.
 Eugene O'Neill's Ah, Wilderness alludes to the Rubáiyát without making a direct quotation.
 Allusions are frequent in the short stories of O. Henry.
 Saki's pseudonym makes reference to it.
 The popular 1925 song A Cup of Coffee, A Sandwich, and You, by Billy Rose and Al Dubin, echoes the first of the stanzas quoted above.